Jerald/cmpt489finalreport/index.md

 ### Lessons Learned

 Throughout this project we had our ups, our downs, and our side-ways.
-We learned far more about far weirder things than we would've ever immagined.
+We learned far more about far weirder things than we would've ever imagined.
 It's hard for us to come up with a comprehensive list, so here are a few of the ones we thought were most important.

 ##### The Basics